daudmalik06/PhpChromeToPdf/README.md

- is uses default location `/usr/bin/google-chrome` but you still can provide binary path later using `setBinaryPath`, constructor also put some default arguments like `headless , disable-gpu` which are necessary for google-chrom to work on cli
+ is uses default location `/usr/bin/google-chrome` but you still can provide binary path later using `setBinaryPath`, constructor also put some default arguments like `headless , disable-gpu` which are necessary for google-chrome to work on cli
  * `setBinaryPath` which accepts binary path and set it for you
  * `setArguments` to set options of google-chrome it accepts array of options in a format
  ```